lupyuen/lupyuen.github.io/src/unicorn4.md

 }
 ```

-Thanks to Unicorn: We have a Barebones Emulator for Avaota-A1!
-Now we fill in the hooks...
+That's it for our Barebones Emulator!
+We fill in the hooks...

 # Emulate 16550 UART